Cricopharyngeus — that's a tough word to pronounce. It's even tougher when you have a pill stuck in your throat.

 Here's how to keep them sliding down:

-Lots of liquid—preferably water—is the key to swallowing a pill.
-Wet your whistle first, put the pill on the back of your tongue, swallow quickly, and follow up with more water.
+Lots of liquid — preferably water — is the key to swallowing a pill.
+Wet your whistle first, put the pill on the back of your tongue, swallow quickly, and follow up with more water, up to 8 ounces or a full glass of water.
 A well-lubricated throat is a better passageway for a pill, and the preliminary swallowing action gets the epiglottis out of the way.

 If a pill does get stuck, never let it stay there to dissolve.